skoriche/Climate-REF4CMIP/docs/explanation.md

 These providers are responsible for performing the calculations and analyses.

 Each metric provider generally provides a number of different metrics that can be calculated.
+An example implementation of a metric provider is provided in the `ref_metrics_example` package.

 ### Metrics